eclipsesource/J2V8/README.md

 J2V8 is a set of Java bindings for V8.
 J2V8 focuses on performance and tight integration with V8.
 It also takes a 'primitive first' approach, meaning that if a value can be accessed as a primitive, then it should be.
 This forces a more static type system between the JS and Java code, but it also improves the performance since intermediate Objects are not created.

+We developed J2V8 as a high performance engine for our multi-platform mobile toolkit [tabris.js](https://tabrisjs.com) and it is a great choice for executing JavaScript on Android devices.

 Building J2V8
 =============
 Building J2V8 requires building both the native parts and the Java library (.jar file).
 To build the native parts we first build node.js as a library and then statically link J2V8 to that.
 The Java parts are built with maven.